 The race starts early, like "get your ass out of bed, sailor, you're in the navy" early.
-The 4am start means you have to get up around midnight to fiddle with your gear for the 80th time, eat whatever won't make your nervous stomach barf, rub Body Glide on every surface of your body until you feel like a glazed doughnut, and pray that your bowels will release before the start instead of halfway down 6th Avenue.
+The 4am start means you have to get up around midnight to fiddle with your gear for the 80th time, eat whatever won't make your nervous stomach barf, rub Body Glide on every surface of your body until you feel like a glazed doughnut, and pray that your bowels will release before the start instead of halfway down 6th Street.
 It's so early that you're probably better off just staying up all night drinking.
 Any lingering sleepiness at the start will be exploded out of your head by the 12 gauge shotgun blast that Ken Chlouber uses to start the race (and wake up half the state).
 Now you're off and running at a pace more suited to a 5k.
-The start heads down 6th Ave, which is downhill for about a mile until you're dumped off onto "the boulevard", a rumbling dirt road that last for about 2.5 miles and seems more like 25 miles long when returning to the finish some 20-30 hours later.
+The start heads down 6th St, which is downhill for about a mile until you're dumped off onto "the boulevard", a rumbling dirt road that last for about 2.5 miles and seems more like 25 miles long when returning to the finish some 20-30 hours later.

 You can pretty much predict how people are going to do in the race based on what time they reach Mayqueen aid station at mile 13.
 If you see a friend reach that point in, say, 1 hr 45 mins, you yell, "Man, you're killing this shit!"
 But really you're thinking, "That poor bastard will be a salt caked zombie with diarrhea by the time he hits 70 miles."
 "Great job, dude!"

 By the time you finally wake up and are conscious by 8 or 9am, you've already covered about the distance of a marathon and think, "just three more marathons to go…" As mentioned, much of the course is mostly open and runnable and, with over a 1,000 people running, you're never really out there in the wilderness alone like some 100s where you feel like you could be on the wrong end of a snuff movie in the woods at any given time.
 In fact, most of the first 40 miles of the course are, well, boring.
 Once you reach Twin Lakes at mile 40, that changes.
-There are a lot of people, both locals and race related, hanging out, cheering, enjoying the day, and likely thanking God they aren't retarded enough to attempt something as dumb as what you're doing.
+There are a lot of people, both locals and race related, hanging out, cheering, enjoying the day, and likely thanking God they aren't moronic enough to attempt something as dumb as what you're doing.
 If you glance up, you see Hope Pass looming tall in the distance and realize you'll have to get over that thing, twice.
 Suddenly, the race has a new meaning and seems much bigger than the 40 miles you've been enjoying so far.

 |All of a sudden, this doesn't seem like such a great idea. photo stolen.|

 To make the climb over Hope Pass (12,600 ft) just a little more interesting, you have to cross Lake Creek (which feeds the twin lakes and is the only point at which you get wet feet, unless you piss on yourself - been there, done that), so you have soaking wet feet before the climb up to one of the weirdest aid stations in ultras.
 After about an hour of climbing up a trail that would be beautiful if you weren't brain dead from being asphyxiated, you pop out onto this beautiful meadow and suddenly feel as though you're in some cool dream with flowers, soft music, and girls in light sundresses.
 Then you see a fairly large animal that looks vaguely like a camel, then another, then several of them.
-Just before you're almost ready to swear off anymore cheap LSD sheets, you realize you're at the Hopeless aid station on Hope Pass and those weird animals fucking up your cool dream are llamas.
+Just before you're almost ready to swear off anymore cheap LSD sheets from your SoCal friend, you realize you're at the Hopeless aid station on Hope Pass and those weird animals fucking up your cool dream are llamas.

 |WTF.
 Looks like a humpless camel with a Bob Marley wig. |